loda-lang/loda-programs/programs/oeis/list4.md

 * [A219652](http://oeis.org/A219652) ([L06 program](219/A219652.asm)): Number of steps to reach 0 starting with n and using the iterated process:  x -> x - (sum of digits in factorial expansion of x).
 * [A219656](http://oeis.org/A219656) ([L16 program](219/A219656.asm)): Partial sums of A219652.
 * [A219680](http://oeis.org/A219680) ([L14 program](219/A219680.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal, vertical or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..2 n X 2 array.
+* [A219695](http://oeis.org/A219695) ([L04 program](219/A219695.asm)): For odd numbers 2n - 1, half the difference between the largest divisor not exceeding the square root, and the least divisor not less than the square root.
 * [A219721](http://oeis.org/A219721) ([L21 program](219/A219721.asm)): Expansion of (1+7*x+5*x^2+7*x^3+x^4)/(1-x-x^4+x^5).
 * [A219729](http://oeis.org/A219729) ([L07 program](219/A219729.asm)): Sum_{x <= n} largest divisor of x that is <= sqrt(x).
 * [A219730](http://oeis.org/A219730) ([L07 program](219/A219730.asm)): Sum_{x <= n} smallest divisor of x that is >= sqrt(x).